deniseyu/crochet-programming/README.md

 ### I thought this was a talk?

 I start out by writing my talks as blog posts.
 This helps me organize the narrative, and iterate the tone that I'm going for.
 Much of the text here will end up in speaker notes, rather than on the actual slides.

-## Goal & Audience

-The first iteration of this talk is for GitHub's internal annual conference.
-I'm hoping to take it on the road afterwards!

-The audience for this talk will broadly be:

-* Working in the tech industry, with some knowledge of programming, though not necessarily a software engineer
-* Probably unfamiliar with crocheting, knitting, or specific fibre arts

-My goal is to show people that the principles of computer programming have existed for a long time in the realm of the fibre arts, and get people thinking about other unlikely places where "computer programs" can exist!

 ## Introduction